chronoDave/leaf-db/README.md

 ### Projection

-`Leaf-DB` supports projection.
+`leaf-db` supports projection.
 When using projection, only the specified fields will be returned.
 Empty objects can be returned if `projection` is `[]`, or when none of the fields provided exist on the found objects.

 <b>Example</b>